That depends on where you live and who you want to work for!

 The right mentor can both supervise your learning and provide training where required, provided the salon is licensed and meets all regulations, so if you learn best by doing and can work well as a team, the apprenticeship route might be for you.

 However, as an apprentice, you will be required to complete more training hours and study harder than an aspiring spa therapist who trained in a formal education setting, for instance.

 As long as you are eligible to apply for your state’s licensing exam as an apprentice, you’ll be good to go.

-It’s important to note that the majority of states require those practicing as a massage therapist (either as a standalone position or in their wider role as a spa therapist generally) to have a license to practice, the guidelines for which are different on a state by state basis.
+It’s important to note that the majority of states require those practicing as a massage therapist (either as a standalone position or in their wider role as a spa therapist generally) to have a license to practice, the guidelines for which are different on a state-by-state basis.

-It’s difficult to say exactly what you’ll need to do, but the majority of license applications will need you to demonstrate you have been trained at an approved or accredited program, as well as undergone a certain number of hours in practical training and work experience.
+It’s difficult to say exactly what you’ll need to do, but the majority of license applications will need you to demonstrate you have been trained at an approved or accredited program, as well as undergone a certain number of hours of practical training and work experience.